 California's Global Warming Solutions Act of 2006 (AB32) required the California Air Resources Board (CARB) to establish a greenhouse gas (GHG) emissions cap for the year 2020 and adopt the mandatory reporting rules for significant sources of GHG.
 The SCAQMD adopted the interim GHG significance threshold for stationary/industrial sources on December 5, 2008 which applies to Projects where the SCAQMD is the lead agency.
 Additionally, the City of Desert Hot Springs has adopted a Climate Action Plan (CAP) to help reduce greenhouse gas emissions or support reduction strategies resulting from development.
-The Project will implement energy efficient methods such as optimizing the use of water efficient irrigation for plants and landscape design.
+The Project will implement energy efficient methods such as optimizing the use of natural light for plant growth and water efficient irrigation for plants and landscape design.